jerseycheese/BootHillGM/Docs/TechnicalSpecification.md

 ## 3. Architecture Overview
 - React Native component-based architecture
 - Redux for state management
-- React Navigation for routing and navigation
+- React Navigation for routing and navigation (to be implemented)
 - Modular component design for maintainability and scalability

 ## 4. Key Components
-1. Core Game Engine (GameCore): Manages game state, turns, and basic game flow
+1. Core Game Engine (GameCore): Manages game state, turns, and basic game flow.
+Integrated with Redux for state management.
-2. AI Integration Service (AIManager): Handles communication with the Gemini API, manages context, and processes AI responses
+2. AI Integration Service (AIManager): Handles communication with the Gemini API, manages context, and processes AI responses (to be implemented)
-3. Character Management System: Manages character creation, attributes, skills, and progression
+3. Character Management System: Manages character creation, attributes, skills, and progression (partially implemented in Redux)
-4. Narrative Engine (NarrativeEngine): Generates and manages storylines, quests, and narrative elements
+4. Narrative Engine (NarrativeEngine): Generates and manages storylines, quests, and narrative elements (to be implemented)
-5. Combat System (CombatSystem): Manages combat mechanics, turn order, and resolution
+5. Combat System (CombatSystem): Manages combat mechanics, turn order, and resolution (to be implemented)
-6. Inventory System (InventorySystem): Manages items, equipment, and economy
+6. Inventory System (InventorySystem): Manages items, equipment, and economy (basic structure implemented in Redux)
-7. NPC Management (NPCManager): Generates and manages non-player characters
+7. NPC Management (NPCManager): Generates and manages non-player characters (to be implemented)
-8. Quest System (QuestSystem): Manages quest creation, tracking, and completion
+8. Quest System (QuestSystem): Manages quest creation, tracking, and completion (basic structure implemented in Redux)
-9. User Interface: Provides screens for character creation, game session, inventory, etc.
+9. User Interface: Provides screens for character creation, game session, inventory, etc. (basic implementation in GameCore component)
-10. Data Persistence (DataManager): Handles saving and loading game states, character data, and settings
+10. Data Persistence (DataManager): Handles saving and loading game states, character data, and settings (to be implemented)

 ## 5. Data Flow
 1. User interacts with the UI